 Student Self-Medication

 Students may be authorized to carry on their person and independently take their own medication (prescription or nonprescription), provided the parent/guardian has written approval on file with school personnel.
 Such approval shall assure school personnel that the child has been properly instructed in self-administering the medication.
-If prescription medication is involved, written authorization of the student’s physician/health care provider also is required.
+If prescription medication is involved, written authorization of the student’s health care practitioner also is required.

 All Other Medications